hithere-devs/pintrest-yt-pipeline/README.md

 ## Download Flow

+1. The Node.js service calls a Python script (`scripts/pinterest_downloader.py`)
+   that:
-1. Resolve `pin.it` short URLs to their full Pinterest counterparts.
+   - Resolves `pin.it` short URLs to full Pinterest links
-2. Parse the Pinterest HTML to locate the video source, upgrading `.m3u8` playlists to `.mp4` when possible.
+   - Parses Pinterest HTML to extract video URLs
+   - Handles HLS `.m3u8` playlists by converting to direct `.mp4` links
+   - Downloads separate video and audio tracks when available
+   - Merges tracks with ffmpeg if both exist
-3. Download the MP4 stream to `downloads/` with a timestamped filename.
+2. Downloaded files are saved to `downloads/` with timestamped filenames.
-4. Append the link and file info to `videosProcessed` and persist the queue.
+3. The link and file info are appended to `videosProcessed` and persisted.

-If an error occurs (e.g., Pinterest layout changes or a 403), the job response includes the failure reason so you can adjust quickly.
+If an error occurs, the job response includes the failure reason.

 ## Next Steps